Kyoto Hike

 Day 8: Free to explore on your own, visit museums, or connect with local friends.

 Day 9-10.
-A visit to more lucky gods, followed by a stroll through the northeastern hills plus a pleasant hike along a gorgeous river valley in the western mountains.
+A visit to museum, plus a pleasant hike along a gorgeous river valley in the western mountains.

 Day 11-12: Nara.
 Move to the ancient capital of Nara and spend one day walking along the Heian Highway to enjoy fields and forests, shrines and tombs.
 Then visit Todaiji with its giant buddha, relax among the tame deer, wander through gardens, and explore museums, parks, and shrines.